google/android-fhir/docs/contrib/git.md

 1. Maintainers, or other Contributors, will now review the PR.
 They may add comments requesting changes.

-1. When maintainers update PRs to make changes requested by reviewers, those should be added as additional new single commits per round of review, typically with a generic message such as _"Incorporated review feedback."_
+1. When contributors update PRs to make changes requested by reviewers, those should be added as additional new single commits per round of review, typically with a generic message such as _"Incorporated review feedback."_
    Do NOT squash (or amend) these review updates into the original commit.